Reading time: 5 min.

 Area covered: hairline, temples

 Contrary to the previous patient, this patient saw more shock hair loss in month 2 than in the first month after his Afro hair transplant.
-But like the other patients, he has only seen minimal hair growth in the two months post-transplant.
+Like most other patients, he has only seen minimal Afro hair growth in the two months post-transplant.

-He’s also not planning to use treatments like Minoxidil or Finasteride to stimulate hair growth, although he is taking biotin supplements for hair.
+He’s also not planning to use male hair loss treatments like Minoxidil or Finasteride to stimulate hair growth, although he is taking biotin supplements for hair.
 Every patient is free to choose the right treatment path for them.
-But many hair transplant surgeons recommend using prescribed hair loss drugs to prevent any ongoing hair loss.
+Many hair transplant surgeons recommend using prescribed hair loss drugs to prevent any ongoing loss of hair.
 Without this, you may find you need a second hair transplant further down the line.

 This patient’s donor area is substantially thinner than other patients at this stage: